hazelcast/hazelcast/docs/design/jet/025-member-pruning.md

 #### Solution design details

-We propose to change the contract of `ProcessorMetaSupplier#get` return function so that it will be allowed to return `null` for addresses for which it does not want to deploy processors.
-But this will not be enough to completely eliminate a member from the execution.
+There are two different approaches were considered, which differ from each other in the stage that we understand that some member may be pruned from job execution.

-Next, we need to determine the exact scope of the change.
-Two different approaches were considered, which differ from each other in the stage that we understand that some member may be pruned from job execution.
 The _generic_ approach tries to define the default behavior and applicable to DAGs from any source (SQL/Jet), whereas the _SQL-oriented_ approach focuses on hinting `ExecutionPlanBuilder` with additional meta-information from JobConfig and DAG constructed by SQL optimizer.

 ##### Generic approach

 The core idea here is that `ExecutionPlanBuilder` would have detailed analysis of the received DAG and possibly try to optimize it before creating execution plans.
 The requirements to prune a member are:

 - each vertex in the DAG may work without an input;
 - DAG does not contain `distributed-broadcast` edges;